esper-io/dev-docs/docs/home/console.md

 ![Reboot](./assets/NewConsole/ADBAccessON.png)

 On a managed device, you can turn on ADB using the toggle switch to enable a secure remote ADB session using Esper.
 When you turn on ADB, you must set the duration of the ADB session:

-   Always On
+   - Always On
-   1 hour
+   - 1 hour
-   3 hours
+   - 3 hours
-   8 hours
+   - 8 hours
-   1 day
+   - 1 day

 After the completion of this time period from the point of provisioning, ADB will automatically turn off for the device.

 You can choose the **Always On** option to keep ADB on, but Esper does not recommend this practice; ADB is a gateway to communication with the core of the device and should be used in a highly secure manner.
-You can find out more about using ADB with Esper.
+You can find out more about using ADB with Esper [here](./console.md#connecting-to-a-device-using-secure-adb).

 :::tip
 We never allow turning on ADB from the device on any Esper-provisioned device.
 :::

 ### Event Feed Tab

 The Event Feed tab lists all the interactions the device has had with the Console.
 It displays each command taken on the device and includes the Esper use that initiated the command with a date and time stamp.

 ![Reboot](./assets/NewConsole/EventfeedGeofence.png)